DasNilima/netfilx-clone/README.md

 - Get all the Movies from The Movie Database API (https://developers.themoviedb.org/3/getting-started/introduction)
 - Build the Rows Components
 - Build the Banner Components
+- Creating the Movie Trailor popups (use npm package from https://www.npmjs.com/package/react-youtube )
+-